-It is very likely your child is losing lots of fluids due to vomiting and loose motions.
-Dehydration is the biggest concern for this condition called gastroenteritis.
-However, giving your child lots of fluid may help to keep her hydrated.
+Most likely, your child is losing lots of fluids due to vomiting and loose motions.
+Dehydration is the biggest concern for stomach flu condition called gastroenteritis.
+Giving your child lots of fluid may help to keep her hydrated.

-Kids do not really feel like eating or drinking anything at this time when they are feeding sick already.
-Moreover, they are unable to stomach everything and their appetite is not very active due to this viral infection or seasonal allergies.
+Sometimes kids do not feel like eating or drinking anything, especially at this point when they are feeling sick already.
+They are unable to stomach everything, and their appetite is not very active due to viral infection or seasonal allergies.

 Feed liquids in a very small amount.
 If they are able to stomach that, you can increase the quantity gradually.

-For kids, Pedialyte is a great source of electrolytes, that have minerals, sugar, and salts which they need to regain their hydration level.
+For kids, Pedialyte is a great source of electrolytes, minerals, sugar, and salts.
+They need to regain their hydration level.

 You can water down Gatorade to make sure they take in all those essential minerals, salt, and sugar.

-Try to avoid caffeinated drinks or acidic like orange juice, etc. as it may cause more discomfort.
+Try to avoid caffeinated, acidic or citric drinks, like orange juice, etc, as it may cause more discomfort.

 Semi-solid or light food

 If your child is able to take in liquids and not throwing up more frequently, you can try feeding soup.

 Bone broth or vegetable broth is a very healthy and a great source of energy.
 Do not give solid or semi-solid food for a day or two depending on how frequently your child is throwing up or passing stool.

-If your child is fond of Chicken Corn soup, then this is an ideal meal for her and trust me it is going to be everyone’s meal for that night.
-It is that tasty.
-However, you can skip a few ingredients if you want.
-For the recipe click here.
+Try Chicken Corn soup for your kids, quite a chance it is going to be everyone’s meal for that night.
+It is delicious and healthy However, you can skip a few ingredients if you want.

-Once your child starts to digest things a little better do not start off with fried or acidic stuff.
+Soon after your child starts to digest food a little better, do not resume feeding fried or acidic stuff.
 Instead of starting solid food right away, try something light, like applesauce, bananas, rice, bread, noodle soup, etc.

 You can also try this Guacamole and chips recipe, it is light and super yummy for kids.